 The following drugs are most often employed in MAT to treat opioid dependence:

-This is a controversial medication used to treat heroin addiction.
+Methadone: This is a controversial medication used to treat heroin addiction.
 When methadone is administered under medical supervision, it allows a recipient to safely taper off of the original opioid while relieving cravings and withdrawal symptoms.
 Methadone accomplishes this by binding to the same opioid receptors as heroin.
 As a maintenance medication, it requires long-term use, and it can produce withdrawal symptoms on its own.
 Sometimes methadone maintenance can last from a few months to several years.
-In some cases, it is used indefinitely over a lifetime
+In some cases, it is used indefinitely over a lifetime.

-This medication works like methadone in that it treats opioid addiction.
+Buprenorphine: This medication works like methadone in that it treats opioid addiction.
 It binds to the same receptors in the brain but produces far weaker effects, allowing users to avoid withdrawal symptoms or cultivate an addiction to it.
-Buprenorphine combined with naloxone is sold under the brand name Suboxone, which is utilized during withdrawal detoxification
+Buprenorphine combined with naloxone is sold under the brand name Suboxone, which is utilized during withdrawal detoxification.

 Opioid addiction, the most serious and acute epidemic of our times, requires the kind of evidence-based solutions provided by a professional treatment program.
 A program of this sort offers a full continuum of care to address a person’s mind, body, and soul.